Jobbers Canyon Historic District

 Former historic district in Omaha, Nebraska, U.S.

 Jobbers Canyon Historic District was a large industrial and warehouse area comprising 24 buildings located in Downtown Omaha, Nebraska, United States.
 It was roughly bound by Farnam Street on the north, South Eighth Street on the east, Jackson Street on the south, and South Tenth Street on the west.
 It was listed on the National Register of Historic Places in 1986 and was removed in 2002.
-From 1988 to 1989, all buildings, excluding Nash Block, in Jobbers Canyon were demolished, representing the largest National Register historic district loss to date.
+From 1988 to 1989, all buildings, excluding McKesson-Robbins Warehouse, in Jobbers Canyon were demolished, representing the largest National Register historic district loss to date.

 History

 Background

 The Jobbers Canyon Historic District was primarily developed from the late 1880s to the early 1920s as a warehouse district directly bordering the Missouri River in Downtown Omaha, Nebraska, United States.
 Properties within the district housed several organizations, such as Kellogg Company, Campbell Soup Company, and John Deere.
 Additionally, the district housed some of Omaha's largest wholesale companies.
 The district was named for the higher than usual elevation, which created a canyon-like effect.

 In 1981, the Fairbanks, Morse and Co. building was added as an Omaha Landmark.
 Additionally, the city planned on listing the entirety of Jobbers Canyon as a whole to be listed as an Omaha Landmark.
 However, the restrictiveness of the landmark designation caused property owners to reject a local listing.
 Three years later, in 1986, a major movement to list the district on the National Register of Historic Places was launched.
 The nomination was officially approved by the LHPC on September 11, and the National Park Service officially listed the district on December 4, 1986.